Home Compare FE vs PNN.L

 Growth

-Both look solid on growth, though Pennon Group Plc still holds the stronger peer position.
+Both rank well on growth, but Pennon Group Plc still holds a clear edge.

 Stability — Dominant Gap